FelixRilling/HaChaNo/README.md

 ## Dependencies

-Requires Python 3.x and pip.
+- Requires Python 3.x.

-1. Ensure `libudev` is available on your system.
+- Ensure `libudev` is available on your system.
-2. Install the python modules listed in `requirements.txt` using your package manager or pip.
+- Install the python modules listed in `requirements.txt` using your package manager or pip.

 ## Usage

 Configure the sounds in `config.yaml` to fit your needs, then start `main.py`.
 Now, adding or removing USB devices will play the sound file configured.